kwdaisuke/GCI-Competition/README.md

 # GCI-Competition
 GCI is Data Science Courses offered by University of Tokyo, Japan \
-This repository records notebooks I created for each competition in this course
+This repository records notebooks I created for each competition in the course

 ## Competition1